stolsvik/activemq_priority_nonpersistent_issue/README.md

 are messages in the opposite bucket, then switch.
 This fixes much - and is probably better for most users, without any discernible side effects.

-If the QueueStorePrefetch class was public, as all other classes in this package except the corresponding TopicStorePrefetch is, then I could have made an alternate implementation in my own code.
-I have actually successfully made an extension of the class now by using reflection on the private fields and overriding the 'getNextCursor()' method (which luckily is protected), but this is obviously not ideal.

 More detailed:

 The problem is the combination of these three methods: